kailaisun/kailaisun.github.io/_pages/about.md

 # ✒️ Reviewer

-Journal: Safety Science, IEEE Transactions on Control Systems Technology, IEEE Internet of Things Journal, Building and Environment, Results in Control and Optimizationm, Advanced Engineering Informatics, Scientific Reports, The Journal of Supercomputing, Journal of Process Mechanical Engineering, etc.
+Journal: Building and Environment, Safety Science, IEEE Transactions on Control Systems Technology, IEEE Internet of Things Journal, Energy and Building, Journal of Building Engineering, Results in Control and Optimizationm, Advanced Engineering Informatics, Knowledge-based systems, Scientific Reports, The Journal of Supercomputing, etc.

 Conference:IEEE International Conference on Robotics and Automation, The World Congress of the International Federation of Automatic Control, ICCV, CVPR, AAAI, etc.